Serving California since 2006

 2. Standard Informational Valuation

-The Standard Informational Valuation is a non-certified report that provides a business’s value based on financial performance, market variables, comparable sales data, and industry expertise.
+The Standard Informational Valuation is a non-certified report or valuation.
+This report provides a business’s value based on financial performance, market variables, comparable sales data, and industry expertise.
 It indicates what a Buyer would be willing to pay for the company in the open market.

-This report, typically over 35 pages long, is best suited for individuals who do not require a certified valuation and are comfortable with more limited procedures and reporting.
+This report is typically over 35 pages long.
+It best suits individuals who do not require a certified valuation and are comfortable with more limited procedures and reporting.
 This type of valuation is suitable for businesses with more than $2 million in revenue and real estate included in the sale.

 Common reasons include: